Moduli of surfaces in $\mathbb{P}^3$: Classification

 To remove the restrictions on the discrepancies in Theorem \ref{thm:conelogcanonical}, we would like to say there always exists a ray as in Proposition \ref{prop:Knegativeray}.
-However, it is not obvious why this is true or clear that it should be true.
-Instead, we include various generalizations of the result Theorem \ref{thm:conelogcanonical}.

-Note that many standard examples of log canonical singularities have resolutions where an exceptional divisor is not rational or ruled, related to the fact that log canonical singularities do not have to be rational singularities.
-So, one might expect that $-1$ exceptional divisors over a log canonical singularity are often not rational or ruled.
+However, it is not obvious why this is true or even clear that it should be true.
+Instead, we proceed to use the ideas in Theorem \ref{thm:conelogcanonical} to study the given moduli problem.
+Note first that many standard examples of log canonical singularities have resolutions where an exceptional divisor is not rational or ruled.
 If that is the case, the following result characterizes these singularities.

-\begin{theorem} If $X$ is a projective $3$-dimensional variety with a finite number of strictly log canonical singularities and $-K_X$ ample such that at least one exceptional divisor $E$ over $X$ with discrepancy $a(E,X) = -1$ is not rational or ruled, then there is only one such $E$ and $X$ is birational to a $\mathbb{P}^1$ bundle over $E$. \end{theorem}
+\begin{theorem} If $X$ is a projective log canonical threefold with a finite number of strictly log canonical singularities and $-K_X$ ample such that at least one exceptional divisor $E$ over $X$ with discrepancy $a(E,X) = -1$ is not rational or birationally ruled, then there is only one such $E$ and $X$ is birational to a $\mathbb{P}^1$ bundle over $E$. \end{theorem}